jajja/arachne/README.md

 # Arachne

 Arachne is a simplistic net &amp; spider toolbox.
 It contains the utilities you might have use for when storing link data mined on the Internet.
+It can also be used to validate and normalize data.

 ## Timeline